-(2) Fair value adjustments from purchase accounting for the three months ended September 30, 2018 relate to Germane inventory step-up amortization.
-Fair value adjustments from purchase accounting for the three months ended September 30, 2017 relate to CES and Delta inventory step-up amortization.
+(2) Fair value adjustments from purchase accounting for the three months ended December 31, 2017 relate to CES inventory step-up amortization.

 (3) Impact to income taxes is calculated by recasting income before income taxes to include the add-backs involved in determining adjusted income and recalculating the income tax provision using this adjusted income from operations before income taxes.
 The impact to income taxes includes the impact to the effective tax rate, current tax provision and deferred tax provision.